hbctraining/main/jobs/job_analyst_mp.md

 * enjoys working in a collaborative environment
 * has a background in high-throughput data analysis, specifically for next-generation sequencing (NGS) data

+*Position may be tailored to a more senior research scientist role if background and experience exceeds qualifications posted.*

 ## What will you be doing?